Sage Pay

-Opayo, formerly Sage Pay, is a payments processing service owned by Elavon.
-It operates in the UK and Ireland.
-The company provides online payments processing as well as products for face-to-face and telephone payments.
-It was known by the name Sage Pay while under the ownership of The Sage Group plc between 2006 and 2020, when the payments company had also expanded to Germany, Spain, South Africa and the United States.
+Sage Pay was a payments processing service owned by The Sage Group plc between 2006 and 2020.
+It operated in the UK, Ireland, Germany, Spain, South Africa and the United States.
+The company provided online payments processing as well as products for face-to-face and telephone payments.

+The UK and Ireland business was acquired by U.S. Bancorp's UK arm of Elavon in 2020 and was initially rebranded as Opayo, before taking on the group's Elavon branding.

 History

 UK and Ireland

 The Opayo business was founded in 2001 as Protx, a business that processes online payments for small and medium sized businesses.
 Sage Group purchased Protx for £20 million in 2006.
 Protx had 10,000 customers in 2006.
 Protx was rebranded as Sage Pay in April 2009.
 Sage Pay entered the Irish market and opened a customer service centre in Newcastle upon Tyne during the same year.